fUS1ONd/Sort_strings/README.md

 2. if you want to configure util with Map type use:
-   `cmake -B build -DUSE_MMAP=ON` and `cmake --build build` or do not specify the parameter then you can find in `build/` executable file to use according to the usage or
+   `cmake -B build -DUSE_MMAP=ON` and `cmake --build build` or do not specify the parameter
+   Then you can find in `build/` executable file to use according to the usage or
 4. Run tests with:
    `cmake --build build --target run_all_tests`